fbpx

 • From 1/3 to 31/3: Transactions up to 500 euros and above will be rejected

-It is emphasized that certain merchants who do not meet the safety requirements are at risk of rejection - but who so far are the majority of e-shops.
-Of course, according to banking sources, the adjustment is expected to be smooth for consumers, as online transactions range between 30 and 50 euros on average.
+It is emphasized that certain merchants who do not meet the security conditions are at risk of rejection - which, however, so far are the majority of e-shops.
+Of course, according to banking sources, the adjustment is expected to be smooth for consumers, since online transactions average between 30 and 50 euros.

-The same sources, however, are optimistic that the banks will be able to "chase" their customers to comply with European legislation so that none of their customers will be surprised when paying for their purchase by card from January 20.
+The same sources, however, are optimistic that the banks will succeed in "chasing" their customers to comply with European legislation so that none of their customers will be surprised when paying for their purchase with a card from January 20.

 Source: https://www.imerisia.gr/epiheiriseis/2943_apokleistiko-poies-synallages-tha-kobontai-sta-e-shops?utm_source=ethnosgr&utm_medium=homepage